javintx/the-crm-service/README.md

 ## Assumptions

 - The persistence was implemented with in-memory datastore.
-  - The first admin user is in the datastore by default with `admin` id.
+  - The first admin user is in the datastore by default with `admin` identifier.
 - The authentication was implemented with a JWT adapter.
   - Only provided a validation token method.
 The token should be generated with the same server secret to be valid.
 - For a customer:
-  - The identifier (field id) of a customer is provided in the create customer request.
+  - The identifier (field identifier) of a customer is provided in the create customer request.
-  - The only field that is not possible to change from a customer is the identifier (field id).
+  - The only field that is not possible to change from a customer is the identifier (field identifier).
   - When a customer is deleted, it is removed physically from database.
-  - The user reference (field userId) must be passed with the customer information, and it will not be validated.
+  - The user reference (field userReference) must be passed with the customer information, and it will not be validated.
   - The photo field is opened to be whatever: URL, Base64 encoding value...
-  - The header `userId` must be filled with the user identifier to have access to the REST API.
+  - The header `userReference` must be filled with the user identifier to have access to the REST API.
 - For a user:
-  - The identifier (field id) of a user is provided in the create customer request.
+  - The identifier (field identifier) of a user is provided in the create customer request.
-  - The only field that is not possible to change from a user is the identifier (field id).
+  - The only field that is not possible to change from a user is the identifier (field identifier).
   - When a user is deleted, it is removed physically from database.
-The customer will maintain the latest user id that modified it.
+The customer will maintain the latest user identifier that modified it.
-  - The mandatory fields for a user will be: id, name and surname.
+  - The mandatory fields for a user will be: identifier, name and surname.
   - The header `adminId` must be filled with the user identifier to have access to the REST API.
 - For an admin:
   - Admin is a user with an activated flag.
-- The headers `userId` and `adminId` are not intended for validation purposes.
+- The headers `userReference` and `adminId` are not intended for validation purposes.
 - The header `Authorization` is to include the "Bearer" authentication token.

 ---